 As our festival acquires sponsorship and funding, we hope to offer cash and other types of awards to talented activist filmmakers and creatives.
 In the meantime, judges and award winners are automatically enrolled in our Learned Society, the Association of International Activist Filmmakers (a $100 value).
 You are invited to list the society on your portfolio/CV.
 To volunteer, sponsor, judge and/or donate, contact us: By email, email@example.com; By snail mail, In Care Of 4259 West Florida Avenue, # 19495 Denver, Colorado, USA; By text or call (720) 298-1524.

-It is up to our festival organizers whether we wish to grant an award or refund.
 All refund requests are handled at the discretion of our festival organizers.
-If submitters have a valid reason for a refund request, we will do our best to provide refunds.
+If submitters have a valid reason for a refund request, we will do our best to provide refunds and/or waiver codes.
 Please note that non-acceptance to our festival is not a valid reason for a refund.

 A short film that is highly visual with music added to emphasize, augment, and illustrate the visual content would not qualify as a music video.
 Please submit these under "All Categories."
 Please be sure your submission is relevant to the theme of our festival!

 Also, you are invited to email us a small promotional photo in JPEG format and a 20-30 word synopsis for possible inclusion on the festival web site and event program.
-You may also email us a link to your submission's web site/portfolio, which we will link to from our festival site.
+You may also email us links to your submission's web site/portfolio, which we may link to.

-Otherwise, if we don't receive a promo, we reserve the right to create one based on information you have submitted to our festival via FilmFreeway and also information you have provided online about your submission via social media like Instagram, Twitter, Facebook, etc.
+Otherwise, if we don't receive a promo, we reserve the right to create one based on information you have submitted to our festival via FilmFreeway and information you have provided online about your work and your submission at your website(s) and via social media like Instagram, Twitter, Facebook, etc.

-Individuals submitting material to us hereby grant to Infinite Perimeter Films your non-exclusive limited use agreement to use film titles, trailers, posters and other promo materials for festival and film promotional use only, including online, print, and broadcast media to promote the festival and selected films to the industry and general public.
+Individuals submitting material to us hereby grant to AIAFilmmakers & Infinite Perimeter Films your non-exclusive limited use agreement to use film titles, trailers, posters and other promo materials for festival promotional use only, including online, print, and broadcast media to promote the festival and selected films to the industry and interested people.
 Submitters fully retain all rights, title and interest in their submissions and all intellectual property.

-Individuals submitting material to us hereby warrant that s/he/it is authorized to commit the film for judging and screening, and understands and accepts these Rules & Terms.
+An Individual submitting material to us hereby warrants that s/he/it is authorized to commit the submission for judging and screening, and understands and accepts these Rules & Terms.
+The individual agrees and understands that s/he/it has submitted material to a volunteer-run organization without paid employees.
+If the submitter does not receive a timely response to email, individual agrees to call/text us, (720) 298-1524.

-Individuals submitting material to us hereby indemnify and hold harmless Infinite Perimeter Films from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court), which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the materials entered.
-Infinite Perimeter Films reserves the right to use limited submitter materials to promote future related events.
+Individuals submitting material to us hereby indemnify and hold harmless AIAFilmmakers and Infinite Perimeter Films from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court), which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the materials entered.
+AIAFilmmakers and Infinite Perimeter Films reserve the right to use limited submitter materials to promote past and future related events.